Skip to content

 MethodDescription

-generate_schema(schema_description, *, old_schema_yml)Generate a schema from a description.
-Use this before create_instance or update_schema.
-Returns GenerateSchemaResponse.
+generate_schema(cluster_id, description, *, current_yml_schema?)Generate a schema from a description.
+Returns GenerateSchemaResult.

-write_async(text, *, extraction_logic, timeout)Enqueue a write.
-Returns AsyncWriteResponse with write_id.
+write_async(text, *, extraction_logic?, timeout?)Enqueue a write.
+Returns AsyncWriteResult with write_id.

-write_status(write_id, *, timeout)Poll status of an async write.
-Returns WriteStatusResponse.
+write_status(write_id)Poll status of an async write.
+Returns WriteStatusResult.

-extract(text, *, extraction_logic, timeout)Extract objects without writing.
-Returns ExtractionResponse.
+extract(text, *, extraction_logic?, timeout?)Extract objects without writing.
+Returns ExtractResult.